-We envision lemon cakes to look more like lemon-filled Zebra Cakes, but a lemon cupcake with lemon-cream cheese frosting is the modern-day equivalent.
+We envision Sansa’s favorite lemon cakes to look more like lemon-filled Zebra Cakes, but a lemon cupcake with lemon-cream cheese frosting is the modern-day equivalent.
 And frankly, we’re pretty happy with that.
-Get the recipe.
+Get the Lemon Cakes recipe.

 Sure, its association with the show may send shudders down any man’s spine, but there’s no denying the deliciousness of pork sausage.
-If you’ve been searching for a homemade variety that you can cut, blend, and grind by hand (we know, we know), try this recipe for traditional bratwurst.
+If you’ve been searching for a homemade variety that you can cut, blend, and grind by hand (we know, we know), try our Bratwurst recipe on for size.

 Braavos has its fair share of seafood (just ask Arya) and Westeros has its fair share of wine.
 Combine the best of both worlds with this oyster dish featuring a prosecco mignonette.
 You won’t get drunk, but your breath will certainly rival that of a dragon.
-Get the recipe.
+Get our Oysters with Prosecco Mignonette recipe.